3.3.2 Commenting on work

 - Check the guidance in the Feedback guidance PDF on giving and receiving review comments.

-Forum assignment activity 3: Reading reviews on your own writing
+Reading reviews on your own writing

-You will probably have received comments about:
+In feedback on your own writing, you will probably have received comments about:

 - sentence-level editing, changing word order and using different words